2025 in Oktagon MMA: Background

-A Oktagon Heavyweight Championship bout between current champion (also a current Oktagon Light Heavyweight Champion) Will Fleury and former champion Martin Buday was rumoured to headline the event, but it never materialized due to Fleury had been announced in advance that his cousin would be holding a wedding ceremony that day.
+An Oktagon Heavyweight Championship bout between current champion (also a current Oktagon Light Heavyweight Champion) Will Fleury and former champion Martin Buday was rumoured to headline the event, but it never materialized due to Fleury had been announced in advance that his cousin would be holding a wedding ceremony that day.

 The semifinals of Oktagon Middleweight Tournament took place at this event.

 A lightweight rematch between former Oktagon Featherweight and Lightweight Champion Ivan Buchinger and Vojto Barborík was scheduled for this event.
 They previously competed for the featherweight title at Oktagon 27 in September 2021, where Buchinger won the title via unanimous decision.
 However, Barborík withdrew from the bout due to personal reasons and was replaced by Richie Smullen.

 Karol Ryšavý and Samuel Bark were scheduled to meet in a featherweight bout.
 However, Bark withdrew due to an injury and was replaced by Ayton De Paepe, who last fought a two weeks ago at Oktagon 76.